 Thunderstorm Phobia Signs

 If your dog seems anxious, hyperactive, destructive or reclusive during storms, you are probably dealing with thunderstorm phobia.
 The signs are usually quite obvious, so you probably already know your dog is phobic of storms.
-Many dogs will pace, pant or quietly whine.
+Many dogs will pace, pant, or quietly whine.
 Some are clingy and seek attention.
 Other dogs will hide, frozen with fear.
-All of these signs can go unnoticed at first, and you may be unknowingly encouraging the behavior.
 Your dog's fearful behavior may be subtle at first but can become worse with time, eventually becoming full-blown panic attacks that are very dangerous for your dog.
 It is not uncommon for dogs with thunderstorm phobia to urinate and/or defecate inappropriately.
 Telltale signs of anxiety and fear can begin long before the storm arrives, so take note of signs that occur during normal weather.
 Your dog is probably the best weather forecaster you can find.

 Preventing and Treating Thunderstorm Phobia

-There are some things you can do to prevent your dog from reacting adversely to the triggers of thunderstorms, or at least minimize the reaction.
+There are some things you can do to prevent your dog from reacting adversely to the triggers of thunderstorms or at least minimize the reaction.
 First of all, never leave your dog outside during storms.
 Next, examine your own behavior and that of other people in the home.
-Your dog will react to human anxiety, fear and stress, even if it is not related to the storm.
+Your dog will react to human anxiety, fear and stress—even if it is not related to the storm.
 Do your best to remain relaxed and upbeat.
 Perhaps the most important thing you can do is to go about your usual routine.
-Do not pay special attention to your dog when he is exhibiting signs of fear or anxiety.
-Though it may seem like your dog needs comforting, coddling and praising your dog reinforces and rewards the unwanted behavior.
+Comforting your pet is totally okay, and does not encourage bad behavior.

-There are ways you can indirectly comfort your dog during thunderstorms (or other sources of fear and anxiety).
+There are ways you can comfort your dog during thunderstorms (or other sources of fear and anxiety).
 One thing you can try is to provide a comfortable hiding place in the quietest part of your home.
-A crate with a soft bed inside and covered with a sheet might make your dog feel safer.
+A crate with a soft bed inside and covered with a heavy blanket might make your dog feel safer.
 Try playing music or white noise to drown out the noise.
 Consider trying a CD like Through a Dog's Ear.
 In addition, using Dog Appeasing Pheromone (DAP) in the "safe place" might also help.
-Some dogs benefit from a type of wrap, like the Thundershirt, that is believed to provide some comfort during times of anxiety, stress, and fear.
+Some dogs benefit from a type of wrap, like the Thundershirt that is believed to provide some comfort during times of anxiety, stress, and fear because it releases endorphins.

 If your dog does calm down and stops reacting to the storm, respond with calm praise and rewards.
 Consider distracting your dog from the remainder of the storm by practicing basic commands or playing a game of tug-of-war.

 Dogs with severe thunderstorm phobia will need the help of a professional.
 A veterinary behaviorist can help you establish a desensitization or conditioning program.
-Talk to your primary veterinarian about potential treatments, including herbal therapies such as Rescue Remedy (buy from Amazon).
+Talk to your primary veterinarian about potential treatments, including herbal therapies such as Rescue Remedy.
 In most cases, prescription medication is very successful in conjunction with desensitization or conditioning.
-Though many dog owners shy away from these types of medications, the benefit outweighs the means in serious cases.
-Your vet may prescribe an anti-anxiety medication like Xanax (alprazolam) or Valium (diazepam) that can be given at the first sign of a storm.
+Though many dog owners shy away from these types of medications, the benefit outweighs the means.
+Your vet may prescribe an anti-anxiety medication like Trazodone or Sileo that can be given at the first sign of a storm.
 Some dogs will need to be on longer-term medications that are given daily to keep anxiety under control.

 Because thunderstorm phobia is likely to become worse over time, it is important to take action when you first notice the signs.
-Do not wait to address the phobia until it is very severe - it will be that much harder to reverse.
+Do not wait to address the phobia until it is very severe—it will be that much harder to reverse.
 Just as stress is a health risk for humans, the same applies for dogs.
-Thunderstorm phobia can become a very serious problems that will adversely affect your dog's health and quality of life.
+Thunderstorm phobia can become a very serious problem that will adversely affect your dog's health and quality of life.
 Act now for the sake of your dog.